haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.1.md

 * **Staging and Production environments in the UI for Pro projects**.
 Starting October 23, 2017, all projects created using the free 30-day trial or provisioned for new accounts includes Staging and Production environments in the Project Web Interface.
 Existing accounts created before October 23, 2017 can enter a ticket to be updated.
 For more information, see [Add Staging and Production to Pro projects UI](http://devdocs.magento.com/guides/v2.2/cloud/trouble/pro-env-management.html).

 * **Onboarding Portal for new accounts helps merchants new to Magento企业版(云支持版) get started with their project**.
-Quickly ramp up and get started with your project with our [Onboarding Portal](http://devdocs.magento.com/guides/v2.2/cloud/onboarding/onboarding-portal.html): assign a Technical Admin, preview your store, plan your local development environment, walk-through UAT tests, and prep for launching.
+Quickly ramp up and get started with your project with our [Onboarding Portal](http://devdocs.magento.com/guides/v2.2/cloud/onboarding/onboarding-portal.html): assign a Technical Admin, preview your store, plan your 本地开发环境, walk-through UAT tests, and prep for launching.

 Looking for more information on these new features as well as many others?
 Check out [Magento 2.2 Developer Documentation](http://devdocs.magento.com/guides/v2.2/).